 WORTH THE READ: SARAH BROWN GUEST EDITORIAL

 Our many RAF supporters have such vast and varied experience, and we’re capturing some of their words of wisdom to share with you.
-This guest editorial is by Libby Maus, pilot and RAF Oregon Ambassador.
+This guest editorial is by Sarah Brown, pilot and RAF Oregon Ambassador.

 It’s not that I haven’t been able to do hard things, or time-consuming things.
 I raced bicycles for 5 years.
 I went from student pilot to CFII/MEI in a little over a year at a school that wasn’t an accelerated program.
 I remodeled a house with my boyfriend, then taught him to fly, and we still ended up getting married!
 But unknown challenges in unfamiliar areas feel like a fresh and insurmountable wall to those of us who are afflicted by perfectionism.

-It turns out, a reason I love being a RAF ambassador is that the job description overlaps what I was doing anyway – telling friends, coworkers, and acquaintances about flying my Cessna to one recreational activity or another.
+It turns out, a reason I love being a RAF Ambassador is that the volunteer description overlaps what I was doing anyway – telling friends, coworkers, and acquaintances about flying my Cessna to one recreational activity or another.

 I have a full-time job.
 I am a Boeing 737 captain at a major airline, but I hold only minor seniority in that seat.
 This equates to schedules I have little control over, and a scarcity of time at home.